-The simplest way to remove liquid nails out of your drywall is to soften the adhesive by heating it with an electrically operated heat gun and then scraping it off using a putty knife.
-Finally, wipe the surface clean with a cotton ball soaked in mineral spirits.
+The simplest way to remove dried-up liquid nails from your drywall is to soften the adhesive by heating it with an electrically operated heat gun and then scraping it off using a putty knife.
+Finally, clean the surface with a cotton ball soaked in mineral spirits.

-The thing you need to keep in mind is that this method may or may not work depending on the type of drywall plaster you have, is it finished or not, and how big the liquid nails spill is.
+The thing you need to keep in mind is that this method may or may not work depending on the type of drywall plaster you have (whether it is finished or not) and how big the liquid nails spill is.

 In this post, we’ll go over a few other methods for removing liquid nails so you can get the job done quickly without damaging your wall.

 We’ll also discuss some of the potential dangers associated with removing this type of adhesive, so be sure to read on before getting started.

 Unlike the inner material, the exterior surface of the drywall comprises several layers of paper.

 Construction adhesives, like Liquid Nails, will generally bond to the drywall’s paper surface but won’t penetrate any deeper.
 This simply means that if you are using the right methods and tools to remove Liquid Nails, there will be no damage made to your drywall.

 That said, if you attempt to do the job hastily, it can result in some cosmetic damage that may or may not be patched up easily.